Bes

-Bes (/'bɛs/; also spelled as Bisu, Ⲃⲏⲥ, Ⲃⲏⲥⲁ, ويصا), together with his feminine counterpart Beset, is an ancient Egyptian deity, of Kushite/Nubian or Nehesi C-Group culture origin worshipped as a protector of households and, in particular, of mothers, children, and childbirth.
+Bes (/'bɛs/; also spelled as Bisu, Ⲃⲏⲥ, Ⲃⲏⲥⲁ, ويصا), together with his feminine counterpart Beset, is an ancient Egyptian deity, of Nubian or C-Group culture origin worshipped as a protector of households and, in particular, of mothers, children, and childbirth.
 Bes later came to be regarded as the defender of everything good and the enemy of all that is bad.
 According to Donald Mackenzie in 1907, Bes may have been a Middle Kingdom import from Nubia and his cult did not become widespread until the beginning of the New Kingdom, but more recently several Bes-like figurines have been found in deposits from the Naqada period of pre-dynastic Egypt, like the thirteen figurines found at Tell el-Farkha.

 Worship of Bes spread as far north as the area of Syria and as far west as the Balearic Islands (Ibiza) in Spain, and later into the Roman and Achaemenid Empires.

 Origin

-People in Upper Egypt started venerating Bes long before people in Lower Egypt indicating a Nubian origin.
+People in Upper Egypt started venerating Bes long before people in Lower Egypt, indicating a Nubian origin.
 The word “bes” means “cat” in Nubian, suggesting a possible Nubian or southern origin of Bes, the god having regularly been depicted with feline features.
-Bes's Sub-saharan features also indicate a Kushite or C group origin, as well as The late introduction into egypt during the middle kingdom,The feathered crown was also a common item of dress in ancient Kush that bes is commonly depicted with.
-It is also possible that the name Bes originated from one of two hieroglyphs: "bs", meaning "flame", possibly in connection to Re, and/or "bz", meaning "to be initiated" or "to introduce" possibly in reference to masks apparently used in the cult of the god.
+Bes's Sub-saharan features also indicate a Kushite or C group origin, as well as the late introduction into Egypt during the Middle Kingdom, The feathered crown was also a common item of dress in ancient Kush that Bes is commonly depicted with.
+It is also possible that the name Bes (or Bas) originated from one of two hieroglyphs: "bs", meaning "flame", possibly in connection to Re, and/or "bz", meaning "to be initiated" or "to introduce" possibly in reference to masks apparently used in the cult of the god.

 Bes is first mentioned in the Pyramid Texts, but seems to have been best known and most widely worshiped in the Middle Kingdom.
 Evidence of Bes worship in at least some exists into Coptic Egypt, with the latest evidence being a jug depicting Bes found in Tell Edfu dating to the 10th century CE.